Table of Contents

-Middle of summer in Austin, Texas and it is HOT out.
+Summer is on its way to Austin, Texas and it is starting to get hot out once again.
 So when it comes to beating the heat what can we all do?
 Well there are lots of options, but none quite so refreshing as a dip in the famous Barton Springs.
 Whether you choose to hang on the natural side or the municipal pool, Barton Springs is the perfect place to chill all day long, and the water is always at a perfect temperature.

 Hours & Tickets